kafeinOmer/openhab-android/CONTRIBUTING.md

 ## Community Guidelines

-We want to keep the e-Safe community awesome, growing and collaborative.
+We want to keep the e-SAFE community awesome, growing and collaborative.
 We need your help to keep it that way.
 To help with this we've come up with some general guidelines for the community as a whole: